Acronix98/OmniMC-Lite/README.md

-# OmniMC-Lite
+# TA-Client-Lite
-A client-side version of OmniMC.
+A Lite version of TA Client.